 What is the General Data Protection Regulation going to replace?

 The GDPR will repeal all national laws on personal data privacy made by member states.
-Therefore, laws like the UK Data Protection Act will be a thing of the past.
+Therefore, any law like the UK Data Protection Act will be a thing of the past.
 It will also repeal the 95 Directive.
-The GDPR will the only law for data protection for all member states.
+The GDPR will be the only law for data protection for all member states.
 The compliance that the GDPR requires will have a global impact on all businesses involved with Europe and Europeans.

-Is it a Good Law?
+Is it a good law?

 It appears that the General Data Protection Regulation goes a long way to create a unified law for member states and greater privacy protection for individuals.
 Time will tell if it meets its objective of reducing red tape.
 However, whether it will achieve a completely consistent application of the law throughout Europe remains to be seen.
 There has also been commentary questioning whether the GDPR is flexible enough to accommodate the rapid developments in technology.